 There are currently three most widely used areas:

 1. The low-rhenium alloy wire and the high-rhenium alloy wire are matched to form a thermocouple, which has a wide temperature measurement range (0～2500oC), high thermoelectric potential value, fast response speed, and good corrosion resistance.
-Therefore, the tungsten rhenium thermocouple wire is widely used in temperature measuring instruments.
-It is not only used in a vacuum, reducing atmosphere and inert atmosphere but also used to replace platinum and rhodium thermocouple in the oxidizing atmosphere when anti-oxidation measures are taken.
+Therefore, the tungsten rhenium thermocouple wire is widely used in temperature-measuring instruments.
+It is not only used in a vacuum, reducing atmosphere, and inert atmosphere but also used to replace platinum and rhodium thermocouples in the oxidizing atmosphere when anti-oxidation measures are taken.

 2. Tungsten-rhenium alloy rods are cut into discs and used as electrical contact materials.
 They have low contact resistance, low arcing current and arcing voltage, optimal arc stabilization performance, and low arc erosion resistance.
 Therefore, they are widely used to replace platinum contact materials.

-Thank you for reading our article and we hope it can help you to have a better understanding of the preparation method and application of tungsten rhenium alloy.
+Thank you for reading our article and we hope it can help you have a better understanding of the preparation methods and applications of tungsten rhenium alloy.
 If you want to know more about tungsten rhenium alloys, we would like to advise you to visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, USA, Advanced Refractory Metals (ARM) is a leading manufacturer & supplier of refractory metals & alloys across the world.
 It provides customers with high-quality refractory metals & alloys such as rhenium, tungsten, tungsten rhenium alloys, molybdenum, tantalum, titanium, and zirconium at a very competitive price.